-The Biden administration said it will soon publish its proposed rule governing Title IX, the federal law banning sex-based discrimination in educational settings.
-The rule will direct how colleges must investigate and potentially punish sexual violence.
+The Biden administration is working on a final rule governing Title IX, the federal law banning sex-based discrimination in educational settings.
+The regulation will direct how colleges must investigate and potentially punish sexual violence.

 The Education Department under former President Barack Obama issues a “Dear Colleague” letter outlining educational institutions’ obligation to protect students from sexual harassment and sexual violence under Title IX.
 The guidance states that even a single episode of sexual misconduct could constitute a hostile educational environment and potentially trigger colleges’ Title IX obligations.